This post may contain affiliate links. Please read our disclosure policy.

 loaves of rosemary focaccia on a cooling rack with sprig of rosemary

-What is a biga and why use it?
+What is a biga and why does this recipe use one?

 Similar Bread Recipes